LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/complications.rst

 Non-templated class inheriting from a templated class
 -----------------------------------------------------

 PYB11Generator needs to know template parameters for templated classes in order to create concrete instantiations, but since Python does not have the concept of templates we have adopted a two-stage process for creating template class instantiations in PYB11 as described in :ref:`class-templates`.
-However, if we have a non-templated class which inherits from a templated base, there is no longer the second-stage of this proceedure using :func:`PYB11TemplateClass` to instantiate the base with the proper template parameters.
+However, if we have a non-templated class which inherits from a templated base, there is no longer the second-stage of this procedure using :func:`PYB11TemplateClass` to instantiate the base with the proper template parameters.

 It is possible to handle this situation, but it requires two decorations be applied to the non-templated descendant: